nautobot/nautobot-app-golden-config/README.md

 > Note: Over time the intention is to make the compliance report more dynamic, but for now allow users to configure in a way that fits best for them.

-## API

-There is no way to currently run the script via an API, this would be helpful to use in the configuration compliance workflow, and will be a future feature.

 # Contributing

 Pull requests are welcomed and automatically built and tested against multiple version of Python and multiple version of Nautobot through TravisCI.